gregoil/rotest/docs/advanced/blocks.rst

 ``TestBlock`` is a building block for tests, commonly responsible for a single action or a small set of actions.
-They inherit from :mod:`unittest`'s :class:`TestCase <unittest.TestCase>` ,
+It inherits from :mod:`unittest`'s :class:`TestCase <unittest.TestCase>`,
-enabling their test-like behavior (self.skipTest, self.assertEqual, self.fail,
+enabling it test-like behavior (``self.skipTest``, ``self.assertEqual``,
-etc.), and the Rotest infrastructure expands their behavior to also be function-like (to have "inputs" and "outputs").
+``self.fail``, etc.), and the Rotest infrastructure expands its behavior to also be function-like (to have "inputs" and "outputs").

 ``TestFlow`` is a test composed of ``TestBlock`` instances (or other sub-test flows), passing them their 'inputs' and putting them together, enabling them to share data between each other.
-The ``TestFlow`` can lock resources much like Rotest's TestCase, which it passes to all the blocks under it.
+A ``TestFlow`` can lock resources much like Rotest's TestCase, which it passes to all the blocks under it.

 The flow's final result depends on the result of the blocks under it by the following order:

-* If some block had an error, the flow ends with an error
+* If some block had an error, the flow ends with an error.
-* If some block had a failure, the flow ends with a failure
+* If some block had a failure, the flow ends with a failure.
-* Otherwise, the flow succeeds
+* Otherwise, the flow succeeds.

 See also ``mode`` in the ``TestBlock``'s "Features" segment below for more information about the run mechanism of a ``TestFlow``.